-Currently, substantially all of our sales and the majority of our expenses are denominated in United States dollars.
+Majority of our sales and expenses are denominated in United States dollars.
 While we conduct some sales transactions and incur certain operating expenses in foreign currencies and expect to continue to do so, we do not anticipate that foreign exchange gains or losses will be significant, in part because of our foreign exchange risk management process discussed below.